Kieron Boyle, Chief Executive, Guy's and St Thomas' Charity

 As well as working to make a difference locally, we have also looked to create impact by sharing insights with others tackling similar issues elsewhere.

-For example, Bite Size, our first major report on childhood obesity, contributed to a national focus on closing the child obesity deprivation gap.
+For example, Bite Size, our first major report on childhood obesity, contributed to a national focus on closing the child obesity inequality gap.
 Healthy Returns, our report into the role of challenger food brands in creating healthier diets, has galvanised investors and entrepreneurs from across the UK.
 And we are now lead partner on the London Childhood Obesity Taskforce, collaborating with the Mayor of London and others to make a meaningful impact on the issue in the capital.

 At the same time, From one to many, our research into multiple long-term conditions, bought new insight into how this critical issue affects urban, diverse and lower-income communities.
 Learning from this work, we have joined forces with the Richmond Group of Charities and Royal College of General Practitioners to bring a much more patient-focused perspective to the national debate.